AI and the future of gaming for game devs

 Coding

-Many people believe AI-assisted coding will make a huge impact on gaming.
+Many people believe AI-assisted coding will make a huge impact on game development.
 However, while it is possible to generate code using AI, this still requires extensive testing and verification from the developers to ensure everything works as intended, so there are only limited gains to productivity compared to other areas.

-Examples of AI in gaming
+Examples of AI in games

-- Alien: Isolation uses an advanced AI to power its digital take on Ridley Scott’s iconic sci-fi predator, the Xenomorph.
+• Alien: Isolation uses an advanced AI to power its digital take on Ridley Scott’s iconic sci-fi predator, the Xenomorph.
 The creature behaves differently every time the player encounters it, and it learns from past mistakes, ensuring each meeting is as terrifying as the last.

-- Middle Earth: Shadow of Mordor (and its sequel, Shadow of War) is widely acclaimed thanks to its Nemesis System, which allows the Uruks players face-off against to adapt and grow alongside them.
+• Middle Earth: Shadow of Mordor (and its sequel, Shadow of War) is widely acclaimed thanks to its Nemesis System, which allows the Uruks players face-off against to adapt and grow alongside them.
 The Uruks can even remember past encounters with the player and taunt them.

-- Left 4 Dead constantly feels new thanks to an in-game AI which manages each level, referred to as ‘The Director.’
+• Left 4 Dead constantly feels new thanks to an in-game AI which manages each level, referred to as ‘The Director.’
 This decides when to send a horde of zombies at the players, where to spawn challenging encounters, and when to give the players time to recover.

 Advantages of AI in gaming

-- AI can be used to create highly-intelligent NPCs helping to create the illusion of a genuinely real in-game world, boosting immersion.
+• AI can be used to create highly-intelligent NPCs helping to create the illusion of a genuinely real in-game world, boosting immersion.

-- Certain games, such as Microsoft Flight Simulator and the upcoming Starfield, are only possible because they use generative AI to achieve their enormous environmental scale.
+• Certain games, such as Microsoft Flight Simulator and the upcoming Starfield, are only possible because they use generative AI to achieve their enormous environmental scale.

 Disadvantages of AI in gaming

-- Using generative AI reduces production time, but it also means that developers have less control over certain aspects of their game.
+• Using generative AI reduces production time, but it also means that developers have less control over certain aspects of their game.
 For example, the ‘palaces’ players explore in Persona 5 were the first in the series not built using procedural generation.
 As they were handcrafted, critics felt they had more personality than previous installments.

 There’s no need to imagine what generative AI in modern video games might look like.
 One modder went to the trouble of implementing our character AI directly into The Elder Scrolls: Skyrim, allowing them to converse with their companions and other characters about almost anything.